telerik/xamarin-forms-docs/controls/numericinput/features/numericinput-key-features.md

 ## Setting the step for decrement/increment the value

-**Step** property defines the value step that will be applied to the input value upon each decrease/increase action.
+The **Step** property defines the value step that will be applied to the input value upon each decrease/increase action.
 The default step is 1.

 <snippet id='numericinput-features-step'/>